planety/prologue/README.md

 What's past is prologue.

 ## Purpose
-Prologue is a Full-Stack Scale Web Framework which is ideal for building elegant and high performance web services.
+Prologue is a Full-Stack Web Framework which is ideal for building elegant and high performance web services.